 Finally, after years of his initial research, Ober received scientific support in 2004 when the Journal of Alternative and Complementary Medicine published one of his studies.
 The results were impressive: ‘Earthing during sleep resynchronizes cortisol secretion more in alignment with its natural, normal rhythm.’
 Cortisol secretion is the body’s natural reaction to stresses.

-The same study also reported numerous positive results including the following amongst others:
+Studies have shown numerous positive results including the following amongst others:

 - Improved sleep